Wellcome Trust: Wellcome Global Monitor

 In June 2019, Wellcome released the results of the 2018 global survey on public attitudes toward science and health.
 Topics include trust of scientists, doctors, and nurses; religion and science, and vaccines, among others.
 It was Wellcome's first Global Monitor and was intended to "provide robust evidence on how public attitudes vary across different demographic groups and countries."

 Investments

 In August 2014, the Wellcome Trust bought the Co-operative Group's farm business (renamed Farmcare) for £249 million.
 This comprised "15,997 hectares (39,533 acres) of freehold and third party owned land, 15 farms, including three pack houses, over 100 residential properties, and 27 commercial properties."

-In 2015 the trust bought the Premier Marinas group.
+In 2015, the trust bought the Premier Marinas group.

 Criticisms

-It has been reported that the Wellcome Trust has billions of investments on companies which contribute to the problems the philanthropy wants to solve.
-Also in the context of the COVID-19 pandemic, it has been revealed that the trust has investments with pharmaceutical companies, which means it should gain financially from the pandemic.
+It has been reported that the Wellcome Trust has billions of investments in companies related to the problems the philanthropy wants to solve.
+In the context of the COVID-19 pandemic, the trust has investments in pharmaceutical companies involved in the development and delivery of treatments for COVID-19, which means it has the potential to gain financially where those treatments are monetised.